Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 One of the 8 clients acts as the host/server.
 That client will use a compositional approach so that its entities have both server and client components.

 The game is server-authoritative, with latency-masking animations.
 Position updates are done through NetworkedVars that sync position, rotation and movement speed.
 NetworkedVars and Remote Procedure Calls (RPC) endpoints are isolated in a class that is shared between the server and client specialized logic components.
-All gamelogic runs in FixedUpdate at 30 Hz, matching our network update rate.
+All game logic runs in FixedUpdate at 30 Hz, matching our network update rate.

 Code is organized into three separate assemblies: **Client**, **Shared** and **Server** which reference each other when appropriate.